Anyview: Generalizable Indoor 3D Object Detection with Variable Frames: Related Work

 \section{Related Work}

-Advances in 3D sensors have led to a surge of methods designed for 3D object detection with various modality.
-The large amount of related works can be divided into three groups based on the modality of 3D data.
-We also briefly discuss the sensors and datasets corresponding to these modalities.

-\textbf{Point-based 3D object detection:} This kind of methods take in 3D scenes represented by pure point clouds, which are acquired by LIDAR sensor~\cite{geiger2012we} or 3D reconstruction from multi-view RGB-D images~\cite{dai2017scannet,zhao2021transformer3d, feng2020relation}.
-Early 3D object detection methods mainly include sliding-window methods~\cite{song2014sliding} and template-based methods~\cite{li2015database,litany2017asist}.
-Deep learning-based end-to-end 3D object detection methods began to emerge in recent years, which are mainly based on PointNet~\cite{qi2017pointnet,qi2017pointnet++} or sparse CNN~\cite{graham20183d} backbones.
-PointNet-based methods~\cite{shi2018pointrcnn,Qi_2019_ICCV,misra2021end,wang2023net} consume point clouds directly with the set abstraction operation~\cite{qi2017pointnet++}, which enables flexible receptive fields for 3D feature learning.
-Sparse CNN-based methods~\cite{zhao2021transformer3d,tong2023multi,yan2018second,fan2023hcpvf} project the point clouds to regular grids to be processed by advanced 2D or 3D CNN architectures.
-Tang \emph{et al.} \cite{tang2020searching} further combine the two representations to learn more discriminative features.
-Liu \emph{et al.} \cite{liu2023centertube} proposed a dynamic point cloud joint detection framework, which uses spatio-temporal information to improve the problem of target loss due to severe occlusions.
+\textbf{Point-based 3D object detection:} This kind of methods take in 3D scenes represented by pure point clouds, which are acquired by LIDAR sensor or 3D reconstruction from multi-view RGB-D images~\cite{shen2023v}.
+Early 3D object detection methods mainly include sliding-window methods~\cite{song2014sliding} and template-based methods~\cite{litany2017asist}.
+Deep learning-based end-to-end 3D object detection methods began to emerge in recent years, which are mainly based on PointNet~\cite{qi2017pointnet} or sparse CNN~\cite{yang2023swin3d, kolodiazhnyi2025unidet3d} backbones.
+PointNet-based methods~\cite{wu2024boosting} consume point clouds directly with the set abstraction operation~\cite{qi2017pointnet++}, which enables flexible receptive fields for 3D feature learning.
+Sparse CNN-based methods~\cite{tong2023multi} project the point clouds to regular grids to be processed by advanced 2D or 3D CNN architectures.

-Recently numerous works have employed bird's eye view BEV to improve the point cloud feature extraction backbone network.
-Deng \emph{et al.} \cite{deng2021multi} proposed the use of point cloud projection onto perspective views and BEV to capture multiview features, which employed a novel bilaterally guided multiview fusion block to phantom 3D representations leveraging the complementary information in perspective views and BEV.
-An \emph{et al.} \cite{an2023sp} designed a saliency detection task to enhance the detector for sparse point cloud object recognition, exploiting voxels and BEV saliency maps as asymptotic attention to resist redundant features in the background region.
-Xie \emph{et al.} \cite{xie2023farp} proposed a novel local global feature adaptive aggregation mechanism to fuse contextual information at a fine-grained level and improve the quality of proposals with weighted relational awareness.

-Several researchers have enhanced point cloud feature extraction by fusing information from multiple sources.
-Liu \emph{et al.} \cite{liu2023centertube} proposed a dynamic point cloud joint detection framework, which uses spatio-temporal information to improve the problem of target loss due to severe occlusions.
-Shan \emph{et al.} \cite{jiayao2022real} proposed to utilize the PTT module for modeling feature interactions between the voting phase and proposal generation phase of object detection, which enhances the feature extraction of sparse point cloud objects.
 However, point-based detection models have high inference latency due to inefficient sampling algorithms.